Universal Nonminimal Coupling-to-Starobinsky Matching and a Single-Field Attractor: Single-Field Attractor: Geometry, Selection, and Isocurvature

-Conditioning on survival is implemented by the Doob $h$-transform~\cite{Doob1957,ChetriteTouchette2015a}, which modifies the generator as $L_b^{(h)}f = h^{-1}L_b(hf)$ and, equivalently, adds an entropic drift.
+where $h(s,N_F)=1 \ (|s|<\Lambda)$.
+Then, conditioning on survival is implemented by the Doob $h$-transform~\cite{Doob1957,ChetriteTouchette2015a}, which modifies the generator as $L_b^{(h)}f = h^{-1}L_b(hf)$ and, equivalently, adds an entropic drift.
 At the level of the Langevin equation, the conditioned process reads

 This makes explicit that conditioning changes the dynamics at the level of the stochastic generator, independently of any Lagrangian parameters.

 To extract the universal late-time behavior, define the remaining duration $\Delta N \equiv N_F-N$ and work in the bulk regime $|s|\ll \Lambda$ with $\Delta N\gg 1$.
 In this regime the universal selection effect is captured by momentarily dropping the weak OU drift in the backward equation, i.e.\ setting $\mu\simeq 0$ in Eq.~\eqref{eq:S3_backward_FP}, which reduces it to the heat equation